By using this site, you agree to the Privacy Policy and Terms of Use.

 Here’s an example of a contract vulnerable to cross contract reentrancy.

-contract.
-The CCRToken is an ERC20 compliant custom token, while the Vault facilitates the exchange between ETH
+We have a CCRToken contract and a Vault contract.
+The CCRToken is an ERC20 compliant custom token, while the Vault facilitates the exchange between ETH and CCRToken.
+The Vault holds ETH.

-contract, each user-accessible function employs a nonReentrancy
+In the Vault contract, each user-accessible function employs a nonReentrancy modifier.

 Thus, single function reentrancy is not feasible here.
-Moreover, the Vault
+Moreover, the Vault contract lacks a transfer function necessary for cross function reentrancy.
+However, a similar transfer function exists within the CCRToken contract.

 This is the token contract.